Reynold97/Virtual-Try-On/README.md

 1. **File Permissions**
    - Keep the .env file secure with restricted permissions
-   - Run the service as a non-root user
+   - Note: Running as root is not recommended for production environments.
+Consider creating a dedicated service user for better security.

 2. **Firewall**
    - Only open necessary ports